msinnema33/Groa-be/README.md

     *  JWT_SECRET
     *  TOKEN_EXP

+The respective values for these variables can be found on the Elastic Beanstalk environment in Configuration > Software > Environment properties

 ## Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.